marjoram substitute

 The entire sprig can however also be added when roasting chicken, vegetables, meat, or making stews.
 When cooking with the whole sprig make sure to remove it before serving as the woody stems are not edible.

-Quantity: Replace fresh for fresh and dry for dry herbs in equal quantities.
+Quantity: Replace fresh for fresh and dried thyme for dry marjoram in equal quantities.

 Best for: pork, poultry, lamb, beef, vegetables, lasagna, soup, and seafood